 Responding to reviews is equally as important to show patients that you care.
 Quick thank yous are easy, but negative reviews deserve a response too.
 Handle them with care and address legitimate concerns in a respectful fashion.

 If you garner enough positive reviews, integrate them with your whole digital presence.
 Make a dedicated page on your website for satisfied patient reviews, or make a social media post on your 100th 5-star review.
+Remember that testimonials play a large role in lead generation.

 Well, it’s clear to see that there’s a lot that goes into healthcare marketing strategies.